aabdulk862/adams-corner/README.md

 # Adam's Corner

-Adam's Corner is a restaurant management system built with React and Express.
+Adam's Corner is a restaurant management system built with React and Node.js.

 ## Features